 5. Gifting and charitable giving

-The gift tax exclusion for 2024 increased to $18,000 from $17,000 in 2023.
-That means you can give up to $18,000 to as many people as you like each year without gift tax implications.
-(This amount increases to $19,000 in 2025.)
+The gift tax exclusion discussed in relation to 529 accounts could also apply for other kinds of giving.
+You can give up to $19,000 to as many people as you like each year without gift tax implications.
 If you and your spouse elect to split gifts for the year, each person in the couple can gift this amount—including to the same person—without the gift being considered taxable.
 The gifts can also help reduce the value of your estate, without using up your lifetime gift and estate tax exemption.

 If you, your spouse, or family don’t need the money, donating to a qualified charity can help you with your tax planning in the year you’re donating, while also potentially lowering the value of your estate.
 For example, if you itemize your deductions you can contribute to a donor-advised fund (DAF) and become eligible for an immediate income tax deduction.
 (When you die, federal law allows for unlimited deductions of contributions to qualified charities from your estate.)
 You can also donate highly appreciated assets, such as stocks, bonds, and mutual fund shares held longer than a year and deduct their fair market value in order to potentially reduce or eliminate capital gains tax.
 Deducting charitable contributions may be subject to adjusted gross income (AGI) limits depending on the receiving charity and what you donated.
 Also be sure to check out any workplace giving benefits your company may offer that could help make this process easier to navigate.

-Everyone’s tax situation is unique, and it might make sense to consult with a tax expert or advisor to come up with a financial plan that works for you.
+Everyone’s tax situation is unique, and it might make sense to consult with a tax professional to develop a financial plan that works for you.
 While December 31 is right around the corner, with some advance planning you’ll be ready to meet this and other important tax deadlines before the new year begins.